where this is going

 Our own Estates.

 Land we acquire, hold in protected trust, and tend ourselves.
 Fifteen acres in Sussex now, a hundred next.
-Each Estate is a working farm and the community anchor for the households who hold it.
+Each Estate is more than a farm β€” it's a community hub, where households visit on Saturdays, gather for harvest feasts, walk the woodland, and one day stay overnight.

 second